Jessica Ennis-Hill: 2010: World indoor & European outdoor titles

-Ennis won the heptathlon gold medal at the 2010 European Championships with a personal best and European Championship Record score of 6,823 points, eight points short of Denise Lewis's British and Commonwealth Records.
+Awarded the GB & NI captaincy again, Ennis won the heptathlon gold medal at the 2010 European Championships with a personal best and European Championship Record score of 6,823 points, eight points short of Denise Lewis's British and Commonwealth Records.
 Her European Championships points total of 6,823 proved to be the highest heptathlon score of 2010.
 She recorded a personal best in the javelin of 46.71 metres.

 As in 2009, Ennis was named "British Athlete of the Year" by the BAWA and "Sportswoman of the Year" by the SJA.
-She was also named "Outstanding Female Athlete" at the Commonwealth Sports Awards, despite not competing in the 2010 Commonwealth Games in Delhi, won "The Best British Athletic Performance of 2010" at the UK Aviva Athletics Awards, and was awarded the Dame Marea Hartman Award, given annually to the outstanding English female athlete of the year.
+She was also named "Outstanding Female Athlete" at the Commonwealth Sports Awards, despite not competing in the 2010 Commonwealth Games in Delhi, won "The Best British Athletic Performance of 2010" at the UK Athletics Awards, and was awarded the Dame Marea Hartman Award, given annually to the outstanding English female athlete of the year.

-Ennis was nominated for a Laureus World Sports Award for Comeback of the Year after she came back from injury to become world champion in 2009 (winner Belgian tennis player Kim Clijsters), for the IAAF Female Athlete of the Year, and for "European Athlete of the Year", (both won by Croatian high jumper Blanka Vlasic).
+Ennis was nominated for a Laureus World Sports Award for Comeback of the Year after she missed the 2008 Olympics with injury, but returned to become world champion in 2009 (lost out to Belgian tennis player Kim Clijsters), and for the World and European Athlete of the Year awards (both won by Croatian high jumper Blanka Vlasic).
+She was a three-time European Athlete of the Month winner.

 Ennis came third for the second year in succession in the BBC Sports Personality of the Year, behind the winner, jump jockey Tony McCoy, and darts player Phil Taylor.
 She was also awarded a LittD Honorary Doctorate from the University of Sheffield for her contribution to sport.

+Despite ending her season in early August to maximize her recovery time ahead of 2011, Ennis still finished ranked first in the world for heptathlon and indoor pentathlon, and ranked first in Britain for the 60 metres hurdles, 100 metres hurdles, high jump, and long jump.